Public Liability Accident Claims

-Accidents can occur anywhere in Public places : on roads, footpaths, shops, restaurants etc. Many of these accidents may involve for example, slips and falls on spillages in shops or supermarkets or trips and falls on poorly maintained or defective footpaths or roadways.
+Accidents can occur anywhere in Public places : on roads, footpaths, shops, restaurants etc. Many injuries in a public place occur, for example, due to slips and falls on spillages in shops or supermarkets or trips and falls on poorly maintained or defective footpaths or roadways.

-If you have been injured, the owner or occupier of the property where the accident occured may be held responsible.
+If you have been injured, the owner or occupier of the property where the accident occurred may be held responsible.

 Owners and occupiers of public and private property have a duty to take ‘reasonable care’ to ensure visitors safely enter and leave the premises not injured.